Interpreting Differences in DISC Graphs

 - If the "S" goes up considerably in Graph 2 than Graph 1, the person likely prefers to avoid conflict, though they cannot do that in their current environment.

 - If the "C" goes up considerably in Graph 2 than Graph 1, the person is likely to desire more information before making a decision.
 Identifying and acknowledging these desires can often help a person make the necessary changes to alleviate stress.

 What does Graph 3 reveal?

-Life coaches can learn more about how to read and apply DISC in their coaching with DISC Certification.
+Coaches and consultants can learn more about how to read and apply DISC in their business with DISC Certification.